 5. Consider Renting

 After you inherit a house, you have more options than just selling.
-Though converting an inherited property into a rental property would require you to pay capital gains taxes, some may see the appeal in taking on the job title of Rental Investor to earn extra income.
+Although converting an inherited property into a rental property would require you to pay capital gains taxes, some may see the appeal in taking on the job title of Rental Investor to earn extra income.

-FAQs About Inheriting A House In Canada
+FAQs About Inheriting a House in Canada

 Do I Pay Taxes On Inherited Property?

-Is Capital Gains Due On Inherited Property?
+Are Capital Gains Due On Inherited Property?

 Capital gains tax is not due on an inherited property unless one or more of the following applies:

-- You sell the inherited property
+- You sell it